dsch13/Spotify-Playlist-Manager/README.md

-# Spotify Downlaoded Playlist Manager
+# Spotify Downloaded Playlist Manager

 This allows users to reduce the number of songs downloaded on their devices.
 A large playlist is randomly sampled to put songs into a smaller, more downloadable, playlist.
 This requires the [spotipy](https://spotipy.readthedocs.io/en/2.12.0/#installation) library.